zulip/zulip/docs/production/troubleshooting.md

     <https://linoxide.com/ubuntu-how-to/enable-disable-unattended-upgrades-ubuntu-16-04/>`;
     if you disable them, do not forget to regularly install apt upgrades manually.
-With unattended upgrades enabled but not limited, the moment a new Postgres release is published, your Zulip server will have its Postgres server upgraded (and thus restarted).
+With unattended upgrades enabled but not limited, the moment a new PostgreSQL release is published, your Zulip server will have its PostgreSQL server upgraded (and thus restarted).
 ```

-Restarting one of the system services that Zulip uses (Postgres,
+Restarting one of the system services that Zulip uses (PostgreSQL,
 memcached, Redis, or Rabbitmq) will drop the connections that
 Zulip processes have to the service, resulting in future operations on
 those connections throwing errors.